 8. Rubell Family Collection

-The types of work on display as part of the Rubell Family Collection include photography, painting, conceptual art, and sculpture.
-The museum was established in 1964 in New York City, but was moved to a former DEA confiscation center in 1993 by Jason and Jennifer Rubell.
-It is one of the world’s biggest private contemporary art collections and features work from internationally-known artists, such as Andy Warhol, Keith Haring, Jeff Koons, Kara Walker, and Jean-Michel Basquiat.
+Originally established in New York City in 1964, this Miami art museum was moved to a former DEA confiscation center by Jason and Jennifer Rubell in 1993.
+One of the world’s largest privation collections, the Rubell Family Collection features works from Andy Warhol, Keith Haring, Jeff Koons, Kara Walker, and Jean-Michel Basquiat.

-The Rubell location in the Wynwood Art District is open Wednesday through Saturday, 10 a.m. to 5:30 p.m., and offers a free tour at 3 p.m. each day.
+The Rubell location in the Wynwood Art District is open Wednesday-Saturday, 10 a.m.-5:30 p.m., and offers a free tour at 3 p.m. each day.
+CLOSED Sunday-Tuesday.
 Admission is $10 for adults, $5 for students and seniors, and free for military members and children under 18.